QME & AME Evaluations

 - Receive a copy of the report

-This is not an adversarial process.Dr.
-Patibanda's job is to provide an honest, thorough medical opinion — nothing more, nothing less.
+This is not an adversarial process.
+My job is to provide an honest, thorough medical opinion — nothing more, nothing less.
 Please be open and candid about your symptoms and limitations.
-The more information he has, the more accurate the evaluation will be.

-For Attorneys — Dr. Patibanda's QME Qualifications
+For Attorneys — My QME Qualifications

-Dr. Varun Patibanda is a DWC-certified Qualified Medical Evaluator specializing in pain medicine and physical medicine & rehabilitation, available for both Panel QME (ML-201-95) and Agreed Medical Evaluator (ML-201-94) appointments.
+I'm a DWC-certified Qualified Medical Evaluator specializing in pain medicine and physical medicine & rehabilitation, available for both Panel QME (ML-201-95) and Agreed Medical Evaluator (ML-201-94) appointments.

 Board Certifications & Training

-- Physical Medicine & Rehabilitation — American Board of Physical Medicine and Rehabilitation (ABPMR)
+- Physical Medicine & Rehabilitation — ABPMR

 Evaluation Standards

-- AMA Guides to the Evaluation of Permanent Impairment, 5th Edition
+- AMA Guides, 5th Edition

 - Almaraz-Guzman rebuttal analysis when clinically indicated